jbperin/hello-world/retro/oric/gloric/intro.md

 If, in spite of the low quality of this demo, you perceive to potential of this function an that you're interested in its forthcoming evolution, stay tuned on this thread, i'll post here some news when noticable steps are performed.

 Questions, comments, remarks and constructive criticism are more than welcome.

-For those interested in the magic behind this "Hyper Fast Projection Function", here are the